ppad-tech/sha256/README.md

 ## Performance

-The aim is best-in-class performance for pure, highly-auditable Haskell code.
-You should compile with the 'llvm' flag for maximum performance.
+The aim is best-in-class performance for pure Haskell code.

 Current benchmark figures on an M4 Silicon MacBook Air look like (use `cabal bench` to run the benchmark suite):